Powering Progress

 In addition to job opportunities, efforts will be made to maximise local procurement and supply opportunities, especially during construction activities.
 The project team welcomes early registration of interest in potential local supply opportunities via the project website.

-The project will require a large quantity of sand, gravel, cement, steel, graders, cranes, transport, food, accommodation and a lot more.
+The project will require a large quantity of concrete, sand, gravel, cement, steel, graders, cranes, transport, food, accommodation and a lot more.

 FAQs

-• ○ Bushfire Risk: As with all projects of this nature the facility will be built with rigorous safety standards and fire prevention measures.
+○ Bushfire Risk: As with all projects of this nature the facility will be built with rigorous safety standards and fire prevention measures.
 We will be working to ensure preparedness and effective mitigation measures should the unlikely event of an emergency occur.

-○ Chemical Spills: The battery will use advanced technology with multiple safety features to minimise the risk of spills.
+○ Chemical Spills: The battery will use advanced LFP technology with multiple safety features to minimise the risk of spills.
 There will be a comprehensive operational plan developed for handling any unlikely incidents.

-• Environmental assessments to identify and mitigate potential impacts on wildlife and ecosystems are a large part of the planning and development approval process.
 We look forward to sharing more about how we intend to care for our environment as plans progress.

 • Information about the project is available on the project website, and we will be conducting public consultation sessions during the approvals process.
 Interested community members can also register on the project website to receive periodic project updates via email.
 See below or click here.